Ozzy Osbourne's daughter Aimee escapes Hollywood studio fire - ExBulletin

 Two people reported respiratory symptoms related to smoke exposure and were assessed at the scene, but both refused to be taken to hospital, Scott said.

-Sadly, one person was found dead inside as firefighters searched the structure, Scott said, adding that no firefighters were injured and the cause of the fire is under investigation. investigation.
+“Unfortunately one person was found dead inside as firefighters searched the structure,” Scott said, adding that no firefighters were injured and the cause of the fire is under investigation. ‘investigation.

 Authorities have not released the identity of the person killed, but friends and others who worked in the construction, including musician and record label owner Jamal Rajad Davis, identified him as Nathan Avery Edwards, 26, who has recorded, produced and mixed music. as Avery Drift.